This article is Part 8 of 11 in a series about Habit of a Solid Developer.

 While listening to podcasts, I pay attention to other shows that are mentioned or recommended.
 If I like the one I'm currently listening to and they suggest I check out another podcast, there's a good chance I'll like it as well.

-Don't feel like you have to commit to the podcast, if you listen to a few shows and you don't like the format or topics discussed, unsubscribe from the ones that don't add value to either you're education or entertainment setting.
+Don't feel like you have to commit to the podcast, if you listen to a few shows and you don't like the format or topics discussed, unsubscribe from the ones that don't add value to either your education or entertainment setting.
 I find it is also a good idea to delete episodes on topics you have no interest in, or skip ones if they're not keeping your attention.

 There is so much good content out there that you should never feel you need to listen to something that isn't going to keep your interest.